jwatkins529/COAD_Box_Model/README.md

 Watkins, J., and Devriendt, L., A generalizable box model for kinetic clumped isotope effects in the CaCO<sub>3</sub>-DIC-H<sub>2</sub>O system, submitted to Geochemistry, Geophysics, Geosystems.

-If you use this code, I recommend that you cite the following papers:
+If you use this code, I also recommend that you cite the following papers:

 Chen et al. (2018)
+Christensen et al. (2021)
 Uchiwawa et al. (2021)

-and

-Watkins, J.M. and L. Devrient (2022)

 BibTeX: